kasprowski/yanshan/README.md

 # Deep Leraning with Python
-This repository is for Yanshan University students attending my course *Deep Leraning with Python*
+This repository is for Yanshan University students attending my course *Deep Learning with Python*